PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Methodology

-We then feed the atomic facts $\mathcal{F}$ into an instruction-tuned LLM to synthesize a first-person narrative $\mathcal{P}$.
-To ensure data faithfulness and mitigate sociodemographic hallucination \cite{ji2023survey}, the system prompt imposes strict \textit{Consistency Constraints}: (1) prohibiting the addition of unverified hobbies or traits unless encoded in the data; (2) banning the use of emotional filler words; and (3) requiring strict adherence to the provided fact list.
-This produces a clinically neutral but cognitively coherent persona profile that serves as the agent's implanted memory, ensuring that the agent's self-conception is factually aligned with its ground-truth demographic attributes.
+\textbf{Narrative Synthesis with Faithfulness Constraints.} We then feed the atomic facts $\mathcal{F}$ into an instruction-tuned LLM to synthesize a first-person narrative $\mathcal{P}$.
+To ensure data faithfulness and mitigate sociodemographic hallucination \cite{ji2023survey}, the system prompt imposes strict \textit{Consistency Constraints} and task-specific \textit{Vocabulary Restrictions}.
+This guarantees a clinically neutral but cognitively coherent persona profile that serves as the agent's implanted memory, aligned with its ground-truth attributes (detailed in Appendix~\ref{app:prompts}).